awslabs/aws-solutions-constructs/design/README.md

 |![Typescript Logo](https://docs.aws.amazon.com/cdk/api/latest/img/typescript32.png) Typescript|`@aws-solutions-constructs/aws-route53-cloudfront`|
 |![Java Logo](https://docs.aws.amazon.com/cdk/api/latest/img/java32.png) Java|`software.amazon.awsconstructs.services.route53cloudfront`|

-This AWS Solutions Construct implements an AWS CloudFront distribution delivered over a custom domain and protected with SSL certificate.
+This AWS Solutions Construct implements an AWS CloudFront distribution against a custom domain and protected with SSL certificate.
 It lets you specify overrides for CloudFront distribution props so that you can use this pattern with different types of origins.

 Here is a minimal deployable pattern definition in Typescript.
 It assumes that you have a domain purchased from Route53, and hence a corresponding hosted zone already existing.